aspose-pdf/Aspose.PDF-Documentation/java/convert-pdf-document/convert-pdf-to-pdfa/_index.md

+---
+title: Convert PDF File to PDF/A
+linktitle: Convert PDF File to PDF/A
+type: docs
+weight: 180
+url: /java/convert-pdf-file-to-pdfa/
+lastmod: "2021-02-05"
+description: This topic show you how to Aspose.PDF for Java allows to convert a PDF file to a PDF/A compliant PDF file.
+sitemap:
+    changefreq: "weekly"
+    priority: 0.7
+---

 Aspose.PDF allows you to convert a PDF file to a PDF/A compliant PDF file.
 Before doing so, the file must be validated.
 This article explains how.

 Please note we follow Adobe Preflight for validating PDF/A conformance.
 All tools on the market have their own "representation" of PDF/A conformance.
 Please check this article on [PDF/A validation tools](http://wiki.opf-labs.org/display/SPR/PDFA+Validation+tools+give+different+results) for reference.
 We chose Adobe products for verifying how Aspose.PDF produces PDF files because Adobe is at the center of everything connected to PDF.